Vernon L. Smith: Academic work

 In February 2011, Smith participated in the "Visiting Scholars Series" at the Nicholas Academic Centers in Santa Ana, California, conducted in collaboration with Chapman University.
 Smith and his colleague Bart Wilson conducted experiments designed to expose high school students from underserved neighborhoods to market dynamics and how concepts such as altruism influence economic behavior.

 Smith has authored or coauthored articles and books on capital theory, finance, natural resource economics and experimental economics.
 He was also one of the first to propose the combinatorial auction design, with Stephen J. Rassenti and Robert L. Bulfin in 1982.

 In January 2009, Smith signed a public petition opposing the passage of the American Recovery and Reinvestment Act.
 In a 2010 Econ Journal Watch study, Smith was found to be one of the most active petition-signers among US economists.

 The Vernon Smith Prize for the Advancement of Austrian Economics is named after him and is sponsored by the European Center of Austrian Economics.

 Vernon Smith is renowned for his seminal contributions to the elucidation of spontaneous order within the field of economics.
 He posits spontaneous order as the organic emergence of structure and coherence from apparent disorder, a phenomenon ubiquitously observed in both social and economic contexts.
 His work on this has even extended out to using methods of self-organization from the physical sciences to model sociability.
+That framework shows how the same boundedly rational agents can exhibit either self-interested or reciprocal, socially responsive behavior as an emergent consequence of the interaction environment, rather than requiring economics to assume different kinds of people or rewrite the model for each setting.
 Smith has expounded upon the notion of spontaneous order in the context of his pedagogical endeavors as well.
 In his instructive course titled "Spontaneous Order and the Law" at the Fowler School of Law, Chapman University, he illuminates how social norms and legal frameworks emerge organically through human interaction, gradually coalescing from apparent chaos into structured societal systems.

 In recent years, Vernon L. Smith's research has expanded to include the study of Neuroeconomics where he integrates economic theory with neuroscience to understand decision-making processes.
 Vernon Smith's work in this area has led to new insights into how brain activity influences economic decisions.
 Additionally, he has been instrumental in promoting the use of experimental methods in economics education, advocating for a hands-on approach to learning economic concepts.
 Some of these contributions were used in Neuroeconomics Lab books published by Academic Press (2014).

 Personal life

 In February 2005, Smith publicly attributed features of his personality to Asperger syndrome after a process of self-diagnosis.

+Smith donated his Nobel Prize medal to Chapman University in 2009.